WwW - World-wide economy

-The digitisation is leading to a profound change in global economic relations as it furthers globalisation.
-Communication and data exchange takes place around the clock - 24/7, 24 hours a day, seven days a week.
-Agreements, negotiations, project discussion and team meetings are becoming independent of locations and virtually time, using video conferences on the internet.
-Participants can be scattered all over the world.
-The supply chain is becoming international - the process of value creation often starts with raw material coming from Africa, travels across the "work benches of the world” in Asia and ends with the final mounting and the "finish" in Europe and the USA - and can be controlled and checked in real time by electronic communication.
-In turn, many companies are setting up subsidiaries abroad or cooperate with local partners to be closer to the market or enjoy regional advantages.
+Digitisation is leading to a profound change in worldwide economic relations as it is a motor for globalisation.
+Communication and data exchange take place around the clock - 24 hours a day, seven days a week.
+Arrangements, negotiations, project discussions and team meetings become independent in terms of location and almost of time through video conferencing via the internet; the participants can be located all over the world.
+The supply chain is becoming international - the process of value creation often starts with raw materials from Africa, runs through the “workshops of the world” in Asia and ends with final assembly and finish in Europe and the USA - and can be managed and controlled in real time via electronic communication.
+In turn, many companies set up foreign branches or team up with local partners to be closer to the market or enjoy locational advantages.

-Nevertheless, a large number of companies are still structures as they were in the “founding days,” sporting the respective hierarchies and management styles.
-In these "grown" organisations departmental and silo mentality often prevail, there is no comprehensive focus on customers and processes, but only a narrowed focus on the products.
-In many cases, subsidiaries are not viewed as independent economic units with high competency in their respective market segment but are seen to be an affiliate bound by instructions of the parent company.
-REFA International can contribute with analyses and consultation to breaking up and modernising the structures of the organisation and help to further and implement the lean approach and therefore develop the company into a learning organisation.
+Nevertheless, many companies are still structured as they were in the “founding days” with corresponding hierarchies and management styles.
+In these historically evolved organisation, departmental thinking and silo mentality often prevail; there is no overarching customer and process focus, but a narrow product focus.
+In many cases, foreign branches are not considered independently operating business units with a high level of competence in their market segment, but as subsidiaries bound by instructions.
+REFA International can help in this aspect with analyses and Counselling to break up and modernise the structures of the organisation, to implement the Lean approach and develop the company into a learning organisation.

 The first step: analysis

-In order to introduce and implement definite steps and measures for the improvement of procedures and processes in the company, the existing structures and process chains in place must be known. a comprehensive, systematic investigation is therefore a basic necessity for an organisational development.
-REFA International has a rich repertoire of tools to evaluate all processes in the company at its disposal - be in the value chain from incoming goods and production to logistics and shipping or in the assisting, i.e., indirect areas such as administration.
-Methods such as time recordings or activity samplings are classics to be mentioned in this context, not to forget process and potential analyses as well as assessment of the personnel demand.
+In order to be able to initiate and implement concrete steps and measures for improving the workflows and processes in the company, you must know the structures and process chains existing in the organisation.
+A comprehensive systematic analysis is therefore the basic prerequisite for organisational development.
+REFA International disposes of a rich repertoire of analysis tools to evaluate all processes in the company - whether in the value chain from incoming goods to production to logistics and shipping or in assisting, i.e. indirect, departments such as administration.
+Classical methods to be mentioned are the Time studies or the Activity sampling as well as Process and potential analyses and personnel requirement assessments.

 The structured collection of data is the basis for the subsequent